m-ali7/voxpilot-ai/README.md

 ---

-# Current Architecture

-See the attached architecture documentation included within this repository.

----

 # Future Vision

 VoxPilot is designed as a foundation for an enterprise-grade Voice AI platform capable of supporting real-time conversational experiences across business applications.